Nervosys/Botnix/docs/languages-frameworks/r.section.md

 }
 ```

-Then you can use `nix-env -f "<nixpkgs>" -iA rEnv` to install it into your user
+Then you can use `nix-env -f "<botpkgs>" -iA rEnv` to install it into your user
 profile.
 The set of available libraries can be discovered by running the
-command `nix-env -f "<nixpkgs>" -qaP -A rPackages`.
+command `nix-env -f "<botpkgs>" -qaP -A rPackages`.
 The first column from that
 output is the name that has to be passed to rWrapper in the code snipped above.

 However, if you'd like to add a file to your project source to make the